Nosto/wiki-docs/apis/frontend/web-components/README.md

 ### `NostoCampaign`

-`NostoCampaign` component a general-purpose solution for injecting or templating campaign results dynamically.
+The `NostoCampaign` custom element is a general-purpose solution for injecting or templating campaign results dynamically.
 It supports both HTML and JSON response modes and is designed for dynamic use cases like rendering nested campaign results.

 #### Component attributes